samanthaweglinski/AirBnB/API_doc.md

     }
     ```

-## Get all Bookings for a Spot based on the Spot's id
+## Get all Bookings for a Property based on the Spot's id

-Return all the bookings for a spot specified by id.
+Return all the bookings for a Property specified by id.

 * Require Authentication: true
 * Request